Who we are

 Preventing the risks of child labour, forced labour and, more broadly, indecent work in supply chains: this is the mission of Human Resources Without Borders (RHSF).
 To achieve this, the NGO RHSF :

 - Experiments with pilot prevention solutions with stakeholders,

 - Shares its expertise with all those working for decent work throughout the supply chains (companies, public actors, consumer organisations, trade unions, etc.).

 RHSF’s commitment is based on three convictions:

 There is no need to exploit the misery of others in order to live well: the history of the developed countries bears witness to this.
 Similarly, the globalized economy can and must eradicate forced and child labour.

-For practices to evolve, we need to understand and recognize the legitimate expectations of everyone, from the ordering company to the worker at the end of the line.
+For practices to evolve, we need to understand and recognize the legitimate expectations of everyone, from the ordering company to the worker at the other end of the world.

 Everyone, at their own level, can make a contribution.